MineTrax/minetrax.github.io/docs/web/dot-env.file.md

 RANDOM_USER_AVATARS=true # User who haven't uploaded any profile image get a unique randomly generated profile image by default.
 Set this false if you want to disable this feature.

 APP_LOCALE=en # This is used to set the app locale.
 Change it to your locale if you want to change the app locale.
+Eg: `de` AVAILABLE_LOCALES=en,es,ru,sk,de,pl,uk,hi,it,zh-hk,zh-cn,ja # This is used in language switcher.
+This is list of all locales which are made available in the switcher.
+Set it to empty if you want to disable language switcher.

-Eg: `de` DISABLE_USER_REGISTRATION=false # Set this true if you want to disable user registration.
+DISABLE_USER_REGISTRATION=false # Set this true if you want to disable user registration.
 VERIFY_USER_EMAIL=false # Set this true if you want to verify user email before allowing them to do major actions on web.
+DISABLE_EMAIL_PASSWORD_AUTH=false # Set this true if you want to disable email password authentication and only allow social auth.

 SHOW_POWERED_BY=true # Set this false if you don't want to show powered by text in footer.
 SHOW_HOME_BUTTON=false # Set this true if you want to show home button in default navbar.
 It is recommended to keep it as it is.